What the Freddie Gray Protests Have in Common with the Riots of the 60s

 “To the youth of this city: I will seek justice on your behalf,” Mosby said at a press conference.
 “This is a moment.
 This is your moment.
 As young people, our time is now.”

-Beenish Ahmed covers international affairs for ThinkProgress.
+Beenish Ahmed is a Washington, DC-based writer and journalist.
 She’s also the founder of THE ALIGNIST, a new media venture to bring literature into conversation with current events.
 Follow her on Twitter.